Vitamin D in children: how to avoid overdose?

 Consequently, ANSES reiterates its recommendations concerning the supplementation of infants with vitamin D. To limit the risk of accidents as much as possible, the Health Agency recommends that parents give priority to taking medication rather than taking food supplements.
 “Medicines indeed guarantee clear information in terms of doses, precautions for use, risk of adverse effects and overdose”, emphasizes ANSES in a statement.

-In addition, she recalls the importance of controlling the doses administered and taking care not to multiply the products containing vitamin D to avoid overdoses which could disrupt her kidney function.
+In addition, she recalls the importance of controlling the doses administered and taking care not to multiply the products containing vitamin D to avoid overdoses which might disrupt her kidney function.
 Finally, she advises that the intake of this vitamin is only on prescription from a health professional.

 Leave a Comment